Svehla/aws-slurm-pytorch/readme.md

-# AWS slurm pytorch setup
+# AWS slurm pytorch JUMP HOST infrastructure tooling

 This project automates the creation of an AWS ParallelCluster with one active application, utilizing N nodes and M GPUs.